WP Migrate DB Pro Review: Transfer Your WordPress Database With Ease

 - Leave your thoughts

-Loved by the likes of Chris Coyier (master and commander of all-things CSS-Tricks) and Pippin Williamson (one of the WordPress-community’s leading plugin developers), WP Migrate DB Pro is a premium WordPress plugin with the primary function of allowing you to copy a WordPress database from one location to another — both quickly and easily!
+Loved by the likes of Chris Coyier (master and commander of all-things CSS-Tricks) and Pippin Williamson (one of the WordPress community’s leading plugin developers), WP Migrate DB Pro is a premium WordPress plugin that lets you copy a WordPress database from one location to another — quickly and easily!

-Those of you who have ever had to migrate a database before will know that downloading a MySQL database and then re-uploading it can often be both time consuming and problematic due to timeouts and the dreaded file-upload limit in PHPMyAdmin (although this can admittedly be modified via php.ini if you happen to know what you’re doing).
+Those of you who’ve ever had to migrate a database will know that downloading a MySQL database and then re-uploading it can be both time consuming and problematic, due to timeouts and the dreaded file-upload limit in PHPMyAdmin (although this can be modified via php.ini if you know what you’re doing).

-WP Migrate DB Pro essentially lets you push and pull databases from one location to another — which is super useful if you want to duplicate your live website to a test environment or if you want to later replace and/or keep in sync the database on a live website with one on your local installation, for example.
+WP Migrate DB Pro essentially lets you push and pull databases from one location to another.
+This is super useful if you want to duplicate your live website to a test environment, or if you want to later replace and/or keep the database on a live website in sync with one on your local installation, for example.

 Let’s take a closer look at what this fantastic plugin can do:

 The free version of WP Migrate DB is a simple backup WordPress plugin that allows you to export your database as a MySQL data dump.
 It lacks the import and push-and-pull functionality of the premium version, but it’s handy for creating a backup of your website.

 You’ll find plugin settings for WP Migrate DB under the tools menu in WordPress.

 Backups can be saved to your computer, and you can reduce the file size of these backups using Gzip compression.

 The find and replace fields allow you to restore location information to your backup.
 For example, change my-website.com to new-website.com.